-1.2.1 Model and its fixed points
+1.2.1 Model system and fixed points

 The normalised and dimensionless model of mathematical pendulum is given by where θ is the angular displacement shown in Fig. 3.
 For angular velocity $\omega = \dot{\theta}$ we rewrite Eq.
-(1) as a system of first order ODEs
+(1) as a system of first order ordinary differential equations (ODEs):